manga-g/manga-g/docs/notes to self.md

 ### Deprecated

-- This feature will be depracated 'cuz I can't maintain it anymore.
+- This feature will be deprecated 'cuz I can't maintain it anymore.

 ### Security

-- Fixed stuff where the anilist token is leaked to everyone using this app.
+- Fixed stuff where the ani-list token is leaked to everyone using this app.
 ```

 ## Documentation